Hoyasumii/avengers-endgame/README.md

 THOR: So you guys want a drink?
 What are you drinking?
 We have beer, tequila, all sorts of things.

 [Thor uses Stormbreaker to open a bottle of beer and starts drinking.
-Bruce walks to hi
+Bruce walks to him